Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Calculations & data sourcing

 Measured voyage data and related noon reports or voyage reports must be sourced from the owners for each voyage under voyage charter.
-Data must be gathered by the Signatory for each voyage under time charter.
-Signatories are expected to already have all the necessary data for time charters so only need to source data from owners for voyage charters.
+For charterers, data must be gathered by the signatory for each voyage under time charter, and requested and gathered from shipowners for each voyage under voyage charter.
+Shipowners are expected to already have all the necessary data for both time and voyage charters and therefore do not need to source additional data.
+However, they are encouraged to get the consent of their charterer counterparts to use the data for the Annual Disclosure Report when relevant.

 Calculations & data sourcing